tohyuting/tp/docs/DeveloperGuide.md

 reaches the end of diagram.
 </div>

-The arguments of the `add` command will be parsed using the parse method of the AddCommandParser class.
-The AddCommandParser will tokenize the arguments parsed in using the tokenize method of ArgumentTokenizer class which returns the tokenized arguments.
-Using the tokenized arguments, the Parser will check if the arguments parsed in matches with the tokenized arguments using the arePrefixesPresent method.

-There are two scenarios :

-1. Some compulsory prefixes are not present :

-   AddCommandParser will throw a new ParseException object to the LogicManager.

-1. All compulsory prefixes are present in the arguments :

-   It will then proceed to use the getValue method of the ArgumentMultimap class to get the value of the prefixes.
-For example, if the argument parsed in is ct/s, the getValue method will get the value 's'.
+1. Parsing

+After receiving an input from user for `add` command, `AddCommandParser#parse` will be invoked to tokenize the arguments parsed in via `ArgumentTokenizer#tokenize` which returns the tokenized arguments.
+As mentioned above, if any of the compulsory prefixes are not present, `AddCommandParser` will throw a new `ParseException` object to the `LogicManager`.
+A `ParseException` will also be thrown if there are invalid prefixes or values provided (e.g. input a `z/` or `String` value for `phone`).

+An attempt to determine the correct type and creating the relevant `Supplier` or `Warehouse` will then be carried out.
+During this process, if incorrect prefixes such as an `address` prefix for supplier or `email` prefix for warehouse are found, a `ParseException` will be thrown.

+Parsing of general details will occur for both Supplier and Warehouse type.
+These include parsing of `name`, `phone` and `remark`.

+In addition, since Supplier contains an `email` attribute, parsing of this field will be carried out.
+On the other hand, parsing of `address` will be carried out for Warehouse instead.

+At the end, relevant fields present will be set in `Supplier`/`Warehouse`.

+During this parsing process, `ParseException` will be thrown if any of the inputs are invalid.

+1. Execution

-   Subsequently, it will use the ParseUtil methods to get the corresponding object values and put it into the parameters of the new Supplier/Warehouse object.
-The Supplier/Warehouse object will be put into the parameter of the AddCommand object and this will be returned to the LogicManager class for execution.
+The parsed object values will then be put it into the parameters of the new Supplier/Warehouse object to create an entity with the user input. `Model#hasSupplier`/`Model#hasWarehouse` will then be called to check for duplicates (i.e. if `Model` already contains a supplier or warehouse with the same name), a CommandException will be thrown to inform user of the duplicated supplier/warehouse.
+Otherwise, the supplier/warehouse will be successfully added via `Model#addSupplier`/`Model#addWarehouse`.

-   LogicManager will then call the execute() method of this AddCommand object.
-In the execute() method, it will use the Model class to call hasSupplier/hasWarehouse method to check for duplicates, a CommandException will be thrown if there is a duplicate supplier/warehouse in the CLI-nic application already.
-Else, it will successfully add the new supplier/warehouse using addSupplier/addWarehouse method.
-Finally, it returns a new CommandResult object, containing a String that indicates a successful addition of supplier/warehouse.
+1. Result display

+`Model` will be updated to reflect the added supplier or warehouse in GUI and an add success message will be displayed to user.

 ### Undo/redo feature